StatelessStudio/api-machine/docs/openapi-integration.md

 # Self-documenting OpenAPI (Swagger)

-ts-rest includes a built-in, self-documenting feature that can generate an OpenAPI Spec.
+api-machine includes a built-in, self-documenting feature that can generate an OpenAPI Spec.
 The spec is automatically generated from your server/router definitions, and automatically served as a Swagger UI.

 See the Example and reference section below: [View the runnable example](#example).